Krachan National Park

 Orange-breasted Trogon, Streak-breasted Woodpecker and Greater Necklaced

-it is often possible to see Grey-rumped Treeswifts flying around as well
+is often possible to see Grey-rumped Treeswifts flying around as well

 as many of the birds that also occur in the campsite.
 It is difficult

 At night the campsite can be good for those that like night birding.

 Large-tailed Nightjars are common; listen for their call which sounds

 like a resonant "chonk, chonk" and Great Eared Nightjar

 can sometimes be seen cruising around just before it gets dark.
 Other

 night birds here include Asian Barred Owlet, Collared Owlet, Brown

-Hawk Owl, Collared Scops Owl and, for some lucky birders, Oriental Bay Owl
+Hawk Owl, Collared Scops Owl and, for some lucky birders, Oriental

 For White-fronted Scops Owl: